cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-10-game-deadline.md

 ```sh
 $ starport chain serve
 ```
-On each update, the deadline will always be _now_, defined as the block's time, plus a fixed duration.
+Let's decide that on each update, the deadline will always be _now_, defined as the block's time, plus a fixed duration.
 Let's declare this duration in `x/checkers/types/keys.go`, along with how the date is represented in the saved game, as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/keys.go#L38-L39]
 const (